ftCLI/FoundryTools-CLI/README.md

     -obni, --oblique-not-italic

 By default, if a font has the oblique bit set, the italic bits will be set too.
-Use this option to override the default behaviour (for example, when the family has both italic and oblique styles and you don't want to set only the oblique bit).
+Use this option to override the default behaviour (for example, when the family has both italic and oblique styles, and you don't want to set only the oblique bit).
 The italic bits will be cleared when the oblique bit is set.

     -o, --output-dir DIRECTORY